Find Affordable College Courses

 Laramie, WY

-The average tuition and fees for an out-of-state undergraduate student at UW are $16,957 a year.
+UW undergraduate students pay an average of $16,957 in tuition and fees each year.
 After completing their degree, communication and journalism graduates from UW carry an average student debtload of $23,450.

-Full Communication & Journalism at University of Wyoming Report
+Read full report on Communication & Journalism at University of Wyoming

-Utah State University came in at #6 in this year’s edition of the Best Value Communication & Journalism Schools in the Rocky Mountains Region ranking.
-Located in the city of Logan, USU is a public school with a very large student population.
+Utah State University ranked #6 on this year’s Best Value Communication & Journalism Schools in the Rocky Mountains Region list.
+Located in the small city of Logan, USU is a public school with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at USU are $23,435 a year.
+USU undergraduate students pay an average of $23,435 in tuition and fees each year.
 Communication & Journalism majors at USU take out an average of $15,060 in student loans while working on their egree.

-The average tuition and fees for an out-of-state undergraduate student at CU Anschutz are $26,376 a year.
+Out-of-state tuition fees for undergraduate students at CU Anschutz are $26,376 per year.
 While working on their degree, communication and journalism majors at CU Anschutz accumulate an average of around $26,000 in student debt.
 This translates to an average monthly loan payment of $222, based on a 10-year repayment plan.

 CU Anschutz also claimed a spot on our Best Communication & Journalism Schools in the Rocky Mountains Region list.
 It’s in the top 20% of all schools in this category.